randomtruffles/Dominion_League/faq.md

 See [suspending games](/rules#4.11).

+#### Why can't I play my League matches on the Temple Gate Games app?

+There are a number of advantages that dominion.games offers over the TGG app for Dominion League play.
+These include being accessible from any device with a web browser, server-side game hosting, the ability to spectate, and in-game chat for players and spectators.
+Additionally, the Dominion League has read-only access to dominion.games game data, which enables valuable automation that helps keep the League running smoothly.
+We also want to keep the Dominion League experience as fair and straightforward as possible, and we believe that using a single platform is the best way to accomplish these objectives.

 ## 6. Details and backend

 #### How do the moderators determine players' tiers (A, B, C, etc.)?